In Chicago, the tourist experience is a mix of the familiar and the foreign

 “Hey, guys, please put your masks up,” a Millennium Park employee called out to a family.
 “You can put them down for a photo.”

 The “social distancing ambassador” wore a lime-green polo shirt that read on the back, “I am here to help.”
-She was also here to enforce the rules at the city’s second-most-visited attraction.
+She was also here to enforce the rules at what Chicago officials say is the city’s most-visited attraction.

-The eight-acre park has several entry points, but for security reasons we were funneled through one gate, at Michigan Avenue and Madison Street.
+The 24.5-acre park has several entry points, but for security reasons we were funneled through one gate, at Michigan Avenue and Madison Street.
 If the park reaches capacity, officials close the gate and visitors must wait for the numbers to decrease, which could be a while: Picnicking and napping aren’t really speedy endeavors.

 The Great Lawn, the centerpiece of the park, was lightly occupied by friends and family members who carved out small fiefdoms with their blankets and towels.
 I wandered over to the viewing platform for Anish Kapoor’s Cloud Gate, affectionately known as “the Bean.”
 A sign said Cloud Gate Plaza was closed, which meant that I could not take the requisite photo of my reflection in the sculpture’s mirrored skin.
 But from behind the barricade, I noticed a little figure in a peach dress raise its arm.
 I waved with my free arm, and the little figure waved back with her free arm.
 And then, one, two, three, we snapped a photo of us in the Bean.

-Note: Correction: An earlier version of this article incorrectly said Millennium Park is eight acres and the second-most-visited attraction in Chicago.
-It is 25 acres and the city’s most-visited attraction.